Securing Your Home Network

 A wireless network means connecting an internet access point – such as a cable or DSL modem – to a wireless router.
 Going wireless is a convenient way to allow multiple devices to connect to the internet from different areas of your home.
 However, unless you secure your router, you’re vulnerable to people accessing information on your computer, using your internet service for free and potentially using your network to commit cybercrimes.

 Here are ways to secure your wireless router:

 - Change the name of your router: The default ID – called a service set identifier” (SSID) or “extended service set identifier” (ESSID ) – is assigned by the manufacturer.
 Change your router to a name that is unique to you and won’t be easily guessed by others.

-- Review security options: When choosing your router’s level of security, opt for WPA2, if available, or WPA.
-They are more secure than the WEP option.
+- Review security options: When choosing your router’s level of security, opt for WPA2, if available, or WPA – these levels are more secure than the WEP option.

-- Create a guest password: Some routers allow for guests to use the network via a separate password.
+- Create a guest password: Some routers allow for guests to use networks via separate guest passwords.
 If you have many visitors to your home, it’s a good idea to set up a guest network.

 - Keep security software current: Having the latest security software, web browser and operating system is the best defense against viruses, malware and other online threats.